October 6, 2021

 Do I need stand-alone prescription drug coverage?

-If you’re enrolled in Original Medicare (Parts A and B), you need stand-alone prescription drug coverage with a Medicare Part D plan.
+If you’re enrolled in Original Medicare (Parts A and B), you can get stand-alone prescription drug coverage with a Medicare Part D plan.
 Your plan options depend on where you live, what you’d like covered, and your individual budget.
 If you don’t purchase a Part D plan, your prescription costs will come completely out-of-pocket.

 The only time you don’t need stand-alone prescription drug coverage is if you’re enrolled in a Medicare Advantage plan that already includes prescription drug coverage.
 These are commonly referred to as “MA-PD” plans, which stands for Medicare Advantage Prescription Drug.
 (Not all Medicare Advantage plans include prescription drug coverage.)